Fantasist’s Scroll

 Service Dissconnection

-Filed under: — Posted by the Fantasist during the Hour of the Rat which is in the wee hours.
+Filed under: — Posted by the Fantasist during the Hour of the Monkey which is mid-afternoon.

 Oy vey!
 It’s been a long, long time since I wrote here!